Take a look back at how you've spent your time between different projects by seeing your time tracking history on Timeneye

 One of the biggest stress builders that affect our productivity is procrastination .
 Whether it’s about calling back a difficult client or responding e-mails, dealing with multiple things on a day is always better than leaving it to pile up on your to-do list for tomorrow.
 The best way to approach this is by just doing it as soon as possible.
 There is no greater feeling than going to bed knowing you ticked off all your activities on your to-do list at the end of the day.

-Even if you have applied all of the tips regarding time management and prioritizing your tasks, distractions will occur because life and work are full of surprises.
+Even if you have applied all of the tips regarding time management and prioritising your tasks, distractions will occur because life and work are full of surprises.
 It’s essential for creative freelancers to know how to deal with distractions during their workflow.
 Distractions can vary, from opening e-mails to receiving phone calls, and they can shatter your concentration on a task or assignment.

 Social media is one of the main distractions creative freelancers face with.
 Being online on social media is important for marketing and networking purposes, however, if used too much, it can take up a lot of your billable time.
 Therefore, the solution is to schedule a few moments per day to focus mainly on this specific task.